yandex-cloud/docs/en/managed-clickhouse/pricing.md

 # Pricing for {{ mch-short-name }}

-{{ mch-name }} usage is rated by the rules described in this section.
+{{ mch-name }} usage is rated by the pricing policy described in this section.

 {% if product == "yandex-cloud" %}